smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/11 - Self Join.md

 The following are **not** considered self-joins.

-Given a table of employees and their salaries, write an SQL statement to return all employees who have a higher salary than the average salary of the company.
+Given a table of employees and their salaries, write an SQL statement to return all employees with a higher salary than the average salary of the company.

 Although this SQL statement uses the `Employees` table twice, it does not join to itself.
 In this example, the aggregation on the `Employees` table is used in the predicate logic and not joined to the `Employees` table.